Fun Facts about Solvang, California

 Solvang was founded in 1911 by Danish-American educators on 9,000 acres of land surrounding Old Mission Santa Ines purchased for $75,000.

-- The Spanish-style Old Mission Santa Ines is in the middle of Danish-style Solvang because the Mission came first: it was founded in 1804 (19th in the chain of 21 Spanish Missions founded by Franciscan padres).
+- The Spanish-style Old Mission Santa Ines is in the middle of Danish-style Solvang because the Mission came first—it was founded in 1804 (19th in the chain of 21 Spanish Missions by Franciscan padres in California).

-- Solvang’s Centennial was celebrated throughout 2011 including a Royal visit by Henrik, Prince Consort of Denmark on June 11, 2011, which also happened to be the Prince Consort’s own 77th birthday.
+- Solvang’s Centennial was celebrated throughout 2011 including a Royal visit by Henrik, Prince of Denmark on June 11, 2011, which also happened to be the Prince’s own 77th birthday.

 - Solvang has also welcomed Danish Royalty on three other occasions: On April 7, 1939, Danish Crown Prince Frederik and Princess Ingrid visited.
 On June 5, 1960, Princess Margrethe of Denmark visited and returned on May 23, 1976, as Queen of Denmark together with her husband, Henrik, Prince Consort of Denmark.